 How skilled do I have to be in order to paddle a canoe or kayak on the Batsto or Mullica rivers.

 Paddling on Pine Barrens rivers is great for beginners and skilled paddlers of all ages.
-Having some basic paddling skill or being with someone who has paddling experience is helpful.
+Having some basic paddling skill or being with someone who has paddling experience is important.
 Both the Batsto and Mullica rivers are slow-flowing rivers.
 There are no rapids.
 There are occasional obstacles including downed trees or low-hanging branches that you have to navigate.
 Many stretches along the Batsto and Mullica are narrow and winding, so you’ll need enough skill to be able to steer or navigate your canoe or kayak through the twists and turns.
 You should be physically fit enough to paddle for 4 to 5 hours if you take a trip on the Batsto River and up to 8 hours on the Mullica River.
 We also offer short paddling trips ranging from 1.5 hours to 2 hours on the Mullica River.
 These are great trips for beginners.
 Know your limits!

 Where is the starting point and how do I get onto the river?

 Pinelands Adventures will transport you or your group along with your canoe or kayak to the starting point.
 For the Batsto River, we will transport you in our van about 3 to 4 miles (depending on the starting point) into the forest on a dirt road.
 For the Mullica River, we will transport you to the starting point, which is immediately across the street from Atsion Lake just off of Route 206.

 Where is the stopping point and how will I get picked up?

 It depends on where you start.
 View the maps for each trip on this page.
 We will pick you up at the assigned pick up time.
 Some paddlers finish more quickly than others, so please be patient if we are not there when you arrive.
 We will pick you up.